Posts

 Noise Reduction Initiatives:

-The aviation industry has been actively engaged in noise reduction initiatives.
+The aviation industry actively engages in noise reduction initiatives.
 These include technological advancements, improved operational procedures, and airport planning.
 For instance, the use of noise-reducing engine designs, such as hush kits and geared turbofan engines, has significantly contributed to lowering noise levels.

 Understanding Decibels (dB):